 Q: How many Vashon residents have tested positive for COVID-19?

 A: So far, according to Public Health – Seattle & King County (PHSKC), the number of cases on Vashon has fortunately remained low and there have been no deaths from COVID-19 on Vashon.
 You can check on the current figure by going to a “dashboard” that has been put up by Public Health.
+Click on the "Geography" tab and then "ZIP" (this includes island cases associated with a PO Box address).
 Roll your computer cursor over Vashon to see a pop up window: